stroke-input/stroke-input-android/README.md

 ## Assets

-Asset HTML files are compiled from
-[Conway-Markdown (CMD)] files in the same directory.
+Asset HTML files are compiled by running [Conway-Markdown (CMD)] whilst in the root directory of this repository.

 [LICENSE]: LICENSE